 Full access to the home’s interior and exterior must be granted – including access to keys or lock-box codes (Realtors can typically facilitate this).

-If possible, remove all pets from the home.
-I do love all animals/pets, so if your pets are friendly, then it is OK for them being present during my inspection.
+If possible, remove all dogs from the home during the day of the inspection.
+If this is unpractical, and if your dogs are friendly, then it is OK for them being present during my inspection.

 If the property is unoccupied, be sure all utilities such as electricity, gas, oil, and water are connected and filled enough for appliances to run.
 Heating and cooling systems, plumbing, appliances, faucets, electrical systems and more will be tested.
 Without live utilities, required and pertinent testing cannot be performed.

 For liability reasons, Oregon Certified Home Inspectors will not light pilot lights on gas stoves, furnaces and/or water heaters.
 When pilot lights are not lit, inspections are rendered incomplete.
 Please make sure all gas pilot lights are lit if those components are to be tested.
 If a gas appliance has an auto-ignition system instead of a pilot light, then I will attempt to operate the gas appliance without the homeowner having to light any pilot lights.

 Please replace any burned-out light bulbs throughout the house.
 If I turn on a light switch and the light does not come on, it is then unsure whether the bulb is bad (inexpensive repair) or if the switch is bad (more expensive repair)

 I will need adequate room to access appliances, electrical panels and heating and cooling units.
 Please remove boxes, stored items, and debris from these areas; at least four feet of a fully accessible workspace is required.